wikiepeidia/files-shuffle-script/README.md

 - Easy shuffle files.
 - Gain an easy ability to change a game's asset very quickly.
+- Make privacies
 - And more, based on your usage.

-*Notices: Do not use this script to destroy someone's project and throw it publicly.Don't use this script in dangerous areas such as system32...*
+*Notices: Do not use this script to destroy someone's project and throw it publicly.Don't use this script in dangerous areas such as system32...
+If you get access is denied, then you might need to check for ownership*

 ## Tutorial and Demonstration